 Epidural.
 That one little word has the power to start wars.
 Well, not literally, but if you get women in a room together and get them to start talking about the issue of drugs during delivery, you’re bound to end up with your own small scale war.
 On the one hand, there are those who feel that epidurals are bad and shouldn’t be given to laboring women at all, on the other there are those who feel that it’s nobody else’s business what they do during their delivery and that if they want pain medication, no one should judge them for it.
 Then there’s a third hand which is where I stand.
 My view in a nutshell: The development of the epidural was a great scientific discovery that has the power to help women who NEED it in labor.
 It has its place in the world of childbearing, but it has also been VASTLY overused and many of those who opt for it have no idea what it is that they’re choosing to do.
 Most women are unaware of the risks associated with the epidural and though some would opt for it with that information, some might not and it is our duty to ensure women are aware of risks they are undertaking.

 The biggest hurdle to overcome when trying to get people to educate themselves about drugs and childbirth is debunking the myth that whether or not one uses pain medication should be no one’s business but their own.
 The main argument is that their decision doesn’t affect anyone else so why should the rest of us care?
 Unfortunately for them, there is a couple of glaring fallacies to this argument.
 First and foremost, it does affect someone else – your baby.
-It continues to amaze me how women consistently forget that there’s this tiny human who is completely dependent upon us to consider its needs; and because they forget, the needs of this tiny human are often ignored.
+It continues to amaze me how some women consistently forget that there’s this tiny human who is completely dependent upon us to consider its needs (or even those that realized it throughout pregnancy seem to forget it during the birthing process); and because they forget, the needs of this tiny human are often ignored.
 Second, even if it did only affect you, if it can hurt you, then we as a society have the moral obligation to make you aware of it so you can make an informed decision.

 But what could be so wrong with epidurals?
 I mean, they make giving birth painless and easy, right?
 Yes and no. While an epidural may take away the pain for mom, it can (and regularly does) make labor more difficult resulting in more interventions than a drug-free birth.
 There is ample evidence that women who receive an epidural are much more likely to require the use of oxytocin/pitocin (note: pitocin is the manufactured form of oxytocin, the natural drug that occurs in labor and helps keep contractions going) and because of that intervention, these women are also at a higher risk of requiring an emergency c-section.